tir38/android-okhttp-network-monitor/README.md

-Monitor the state of a network with Retrofit/OkHttp and RxJava
+llMonitor the state of a network with Retrofit/OkHttp and RxJava
 ---